 My sister started uni and dad continued repairing his radios.
 He even surprised us by quietly learning how to repair television sets.
 My sister and I were amazed one day to find a television in the living room.

-As soon as I graduated I was offered a job as a teacher at the uni and one day while teaching a class of first year students I noticed one of the female students with a surprised look on face.
+As soon as I graduated I was offered a job as a teacher at the uni and one day while teaching a class of first-year students I noticed one of the female students with a surprised look on her face.
 At once I recognized the woman who was gazing not at a teacher but at a young ojek and the question was obvious, how could he be one of my lecturers!

 Unfortunately, it didn’t take her long to fail the semester examination and stop coming to lectures.
 Before she stopped attending, however, she sent me a letter politely asking whether she could visit me at home to arrange private tutoring, at whatever price I liked.
 She was even prepared to become my girlfriend, so long as I faked her results so she passed the examination.

 Saddened I reflected on the fact that my degree had cost the life of my ojek friend and that if I did tamper with her results, the reputation of the university would be worthless.
 The answer was, no.

 1. Ojek are informal motorbike taxi riders who earn an income by carrying pillion passengers to their destination for a fare.

 2. Ojek was published in Kompas Daily in June 1988.